forksbait/whatsappdocs/pages/deep-linked-ads/creating-branch-links-for-product-feeds.md

 ### Script Template for Google Ads

-The following parameters and corresponding values will be appended to your Branch link base domain - <code>[https://example.app.link](https://example.app.link) -</code> for Facebook Ads campaigns.
+The following parameters and corresponding values will be appended to your Branch link base domain - <code>[https://example.app.link](https://example.app.link) -</code> for Google Ads campaigns.

 <table>
   <tr>